 The European Parliament’s delegations maintain relations and exchange information with parliaments in non-EU countries.
 Through its delegations, the European Parliament helps to represent the European Union externally and to promote in third countries the values on which the European Union is founded, namely the principles of liberty, democracy, respect for human rights and fundamental freedoms, and the rule of law.

 There are currently 44 delegations.
-I sit on the Delegation to the EU-Russia Parliamentary Cooperation Committee (D-RU) and is a substitute member for the Delegation for relations with the People’s Republic of China (D-CN)
+I sit on the Delegation for relations with the countries of the Andean Community (DAND) and the Delegation to the Euro-Latin American Parliamentary Assembly (DLAT) and am a substitute member for the Delegation for relations with the People’s Republic of China (D-CN)

 The Delegation for Relations with the People’s Republic of China was established in 1975.
 The EU is China’s biggest trading partner, while China is the EU’s largest source of imports and second largest two-way trading partner.
 Annual summits and regular political, trade and economic dialogues are held, including over fifty thematic dialogues and agreements.